Microsoft Office 365 security best practices for business

 Employees must know how to avoid phishing attacks.
 Build anti-phishing training into all onboarding processes and refresh this knowledge regularly.
 Workers should always be aware of dangerous email attachments and how to spot malicious links.

-Users also require training in sharing information securely.
+Users also require training in how to share information securely.
 Educate staff on how to use SharePoint and Teams without compromising security.

 3. Collaborate securely